Aman137/tictactoe/README.md

 # tictactoe
-X &amp; 0  game play &amp; enjoy the game user
+X &amp; 0  game play &amp; also enjoy the games.